codepath/site-week2-project2-student-store-starter/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

+Reflection:
+  The topics discussed in the labs did not prepare me for the completion of this assignmnent.
+I felt unprepared to complete all of the features described in here

+  If I had more time I would spend it on figuring out what I'm doing and how to do it, I feel extremely lost on what I am trying to do with most of the features.

+  At least I had something to show visually on my demo, that went well.
+However I didnt plan for showing functionality of my project, since their is virtually none.
+I noticed my peers were able to show more of what they have in a better way despite not being fully done themselves, next time I will focus on more functionality than the css.